johnnykvp/CyberStatDb/README.md

 SELECT * FROM Incident;

-*Afterwards, connect the tables together, like seen below.*
+*Afterwards, connect the entries together, like seen below.*

 UPDATE Incident SET FK_LinkID = ((SELECT LinkID FROM Link WHERE LinkID = 5)) WHERE IncidentID = 7;